perma-id/w3id.org/examples/README.md

 Accept: text/html, application/xhtml+xml, application/xml, image/webp
 ```

 Each media type will be presented, separated by a comma.
-With that, we can use
+We can then use
-*CondPattern* to matches media types in this string.
+*CondPattern* to match media types in this string.

 ### Example 3: Dealing with query string